screid123/wp-plugin-template/README.md

    ```
 5. Navigate to http://localhost:8888 in your web browser to see WordPress running with the local WordPress plugin or
    theme running and activated.
-6. **The plugin is not active by default!** Log into the WordPress Admin (http://localhost:8888/wp-admin/), navigate to
+6. **The plugin is not active by default!** This is on purpose in order to help test any activation hooks.
+Log into the
-   the plugins menu and activate the plugin (install and activate any other plugins desired as well).
+   WordPress Admin (http://localhost:8888/wp-admin/), navigate to the plugins menu and activate the plugin (install and
+   activate any other plugins desired as well).
    > **NOTE:** The default credentials are username: `admin` password: `password`.
-7. Start the webpack dev server to watch CSS and JS files for changes, and automatically recompile:
+7. Start the webpack dev server to watch PHP, CSS and JS files for changes, and automatically recompile:
    ```bash
    $ npm run dev
    ```